"

 • If you draw a dot in the wrong place, another note might be held out longer than the one you intended.

-• Brooman uses three different types of dotted notes: a dotted eighth note, a dotted quarter note, and a dotted half note.
+• Brooman uses three different types of dotted notes: a dotted eighth, a dotted quarter, and a dotted half note.

-• The placement of the dot for the dotted eighth note is above the line because the notehead falls on a line.
-The dots of the other two dotted notes fall in the space directly next to the notehead because the notehead is in a space.
+• The placement of the dot for the dotted eighth note is above the line because the notehead is on a line.
+The dots of the other two dotted notes are in the spaces next to the noteheads because the noteheads are in spaces.

-Notice the placement of the dots.
-Recall that for dotted notes, dots vary in placement depending on where the notehead lies.
-For dotted rests, dots are always placed in the third space (see Example 1.6.8).
+Observe the placement of the dots.
+Remember that for dotted notes, their dots change position depending on the notehead’s location.
+For dotted rests, dots are always placed in the third space.

-Example showing different dotted rests in a real music example.
-There is a dotted half rest, a dotted quarter rest, a quarter rest paired with an eighth rest.
+Example by Kinkel showing different dotted rests in a real music example.

 • After the dotted half note, the example continues with two dotted half rests and one dotted quarter rest.

-• As an alternate to the dotted quarter rest, the example concludes with a quarter rest followed by an eighth rest.
+• As an alternative to the dotted quarter rest, the example ends with a quarter rest followed by an eighth rest.

-• In the actual score, the quarter rest and eighth rest appear as a dotted quarter rest.
-However, it has been written this way because you may come across two rests in a row like this, instead of a dotted rest.
+• In the actual score, the quarter rest and eighth rest both appear as a dotted quarter rest.
+However, they are written this way because you may come across two rests in a row like this instead of a dotted rest.

 Directions: